Trusted WordPress tutorials, when you need them most.

 All in One SEO

-Plus, you can disable attachment pages with the plugin.
-These pages just show a larger version of the actual image and nothing else, affecting your SEO negatively.
+Plus, the plugin allows you to disable attachment pages.
+These pages show only a larger version of the actual image, negatively affecting your SEO.

 Disable attachment pages